Jim-Dillon/payrun-platform/README.md

 - [Deployed Website](https://payrun-platform.vercel.app/)

 ## How I tackled it...
-1. Built a use case from the brief, focusing on the user's pain points and what a successful platform looks like to them.
+1. Built a use case from the brief, focusing on the user's goals and what a successful platform looks like to them.
 2. Wireframed the page by hand and in Figma.
 2. Created a mini design system to apply to components built.
 3. Mocked up a high fidelity design for multiple breakpoints